whtsky/Catsup/README.md

     - comment: no

 The `category` property defines the category of the post, but it's not used yet.

-The `date` property can overwrite the date from the filename。 The `tags` property defines the tags of the post.
+The `date` property can overwrite the date from the file name.

+The `tags` property defines the tags of the post.

 The `comment` property defines whether the post can be commented or not.

 ### Post excerpt
-You can use `<--more-->` to define an excerpt of a post.
+You can use `<!--more-->` to define an excerpt of a post.
 Any content before that will be used as excerpt of the post.
 And you can choose to display excerpt rather than full content on your homepage.

 ##Deploy a static blog
 run`python catsup.py deploy`